 Good Colour Selection

 Contrast is very important when it comes to a user experience, bad contrast can be hard on the eyes.
 Good colour selection also makes a website visually appealing.
 Colours can also be important when it comes to brand recognition.
-Colours are associated with different things, sometimes these associations are personal, however often they’re universal, giving visitors instant information about the website they are visiting, just from the colours used.
+Colours are associated with different things, sometimes these associations are personal.
+However, often they’re universal, giving visitors instant information about the website that they are visiting, just from the colours used.

 Images & Graphics